What does it mean to be publicly maintained?

 Non-Routine Maintenance

 Non-routine maintenance is conducted on an as-needed basis following either a facility inspection or a service request.
 This work may include removal of trees or invasive vegetation, major sediment removal, repairs to concrete structures or pipes, or dam embankment repairs.
-Non-routine maintenance work is prioritized in order to address urgent needs and manage resources efficiently.
-Impacted land owners are notified via mail prior to initiation of non-routine maintenance activities.
+Non-routine maintenance work is prioritized and implemented to address urgent needs and manage resources efficiently.
+Landowners affected by non-routine maintenance activities are notified via mail or other available means prior to initiation of these activities.